risk-first/website/docs/estimating/Stop-Estimating-Start-Navigating.md

 No estimates says forget about trying to get the numbers right, because you can't.
 What's better than that?
 Let's try and focus on reducing that 90% of waste by thinking about _risks other than time_.

-> "Ian: Your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should. " - [Jurassic Park]().
+> "Ian: Your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should. " - [Ian Malcolm, _Jurassic Park_](https://en.wikipedia.org/wiki/Jurassic_Park).

 Risk First Planning Game: